A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Indexing

-Other path indexes are inspired by prior works on efficient evaluation of path queries over trees (e.g., for XPath).
-Barto{\v{n}}~\cite{Barton04} proposes a tree-based index based on preorder and postorder traversal.
+Other path indexes are inspired by prior works for path queries over trees (e.g., for XPath).
+Barto{\v{n}}~\cite{Barton04} proposes a tree-based index based on \textit{preorder} and \textit{postorder traversal}.
 A preorder traversal starts at the root and traverses children in a depth-first manner from left to right.
 A postorder traversal starts at the leftmost leaf and traverses all children, from left to right, before moving to the parent.
-We provide an example preorder and postorder in Figure~\ref{fig:prepost}.
-Given two nodes $m$ and $n$ in the tree, an interesting property is that $m$ is a descendant of $n$ if and only if $m$ is greater than $n$ for preorder and less than $n$ for postorder.
+We provide an example preorder and postorder traversal in Figure~\ref{fig:prepost}.
+Given two nodes $m$ and $n$ in the tree, a key property is that $m$ is a descendant of $n$ if and only if $m$ is greater than $n$ for preorder and less than $n$ for postorder.
 Barto{\v{n}}~\cite{Barton04} uses this property to generate an index on ascending preorder so as to linearize the tree and quickly find descendants based on postorder.
-A disadvantage is that RDF graphs are not trees, where Barto{\v{n}} thus proposes a decomposition of the graph into a forest of trees that are then indexed~\cite{Barton04}.
+To support graphs, Barto{\v{n}} uses a decomposition of the graph into a forest of trees that are then indexed~\cite{Barton04}.

-Another type of path index, called \textit{PLSD}, is used in System $\Pi$~\cite{WuLHW09} for indexing the transitivity of a single property, allowing to efficiently answer path queries of the form $(\vbs,\cnp*,\vbo)$, or $(\cns,\cnp*,\vbo)$, etc. For a given property $p$, each incident (subject or object) node $x$ is assigned a triple of numbers $(i,j,k) \in \mathbb{N}^3$, where $i$ is a unique prime number that identifies the node $x$, $j$ is the least common multiple of the $i$-values of $x$'s parents (i.e., nodes $y$ such that $(y,p,x) \in G$), and $k$ is the least common multiple of the $k$-values of $x$'s parents and the $i$-value of $x$.
+Another type of path index, called \textit{PLSD}, is used in System $\Pi$~\cite{WuLHW09} for indexing the transitivity of a single property, optimizing for path queries of the form $(\vbs,\cnp*,\vbo)$, or $(\cns,\cnp*,\vbo)$, etc. For a given property $p$, each incident (subject or object) node $x$ is assigned a triple of numbers $(i,j,k) \in \mathbb{N}^3$, where $i$ is a unique prime number that identifies the node $x$, $j$ is the least common multiple of the $i$-values of $x$'s parents (i.e., nodes $y$ such that $(y,p,x) \in G$), and $k$ is the least common multiple of the $k$-values of $x$'s parents and the $i$-value of $x$.
 We provide an example in Figure~\ref{fig:plsd}.
 PLSD can further handle cycles by multiplying the $k$-value of all nodes by the $i$ value of all nodes in its strongly-connected component.
 Given the $i$-value of a node, the $i$-values of its parents and ancestors can be retrieved by factorizing $j$ and $k/i$ respectively.
-The disadvantage is that the least common multiple can reach a large number, where no polynomial time algorithm is known for factorization of binary input numbers.
+However, multiplication may give rise to large numbers, where no polynomial time algorithm is known for the factorization of binary numbers.